zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_dc_vanilla_terraform/_index.md

 * At first login, as mentioned in the "Automation Flow" section, the DataServicesLogonScript.ps1 will get executed.
 This script was created as part of the automated deployment process.

-    Let the script to run it's course and **do not close** the PowerShell session, this will be done for you once completed.
+    Let the script run its course and **do not close** the PowerShell session, this will be done for you once completed.
 You will notice that the Azure Arc Data Controller gets deployed on the GKE cluster. **The logon script run time is approximately 10min long**.

     Once the script finishes, the logon script PowerShell session will be close and the Azure Arc Data Controller will be deployed on the GKE cluster and be ready to use.